southampton/linuxdesktopdocs/docs/python.rst

 IUS Python
 ----------

-The IUS repository provides Python 3 packages for Red Hat Enterprise Linux.
-If you need to use Python 3 then we recommend you use the IUS Python packages.
+The :doc:`ius` repository provides Python 3 packages for Red Hat Enterprise Linux.
+If you need to use Python 3 then we recommend you use the :doc:`ius` Python packages.
 Several versions are available for install:

 * Python 3.4 - ``sudo yum install python34u python34u-pip``